parselyy/old_project/README.md

 ## What the notebook does

-Loads a multi-channel ECG/arterial dataset.
+1. Loads a multi-channel ECG/arterial dataset.

-Cleans and preprocesses the data (scaling, filtering, trimming sections).
+2. Cleans and preprocesses the data (scaling, filtering, trimming sections).

-Plots the signals so it’s easier to see what’s happening.
+3. Plots the signals so it’s easier to see what’s happening.

-Splits the dataset into training and testing.
+4. Splits the dataset into training and testing.

-Trains simple machine learning models to predict blood pressure.
+5. Trains simple machine learning models to predict blood pressure.

-Evaluates performance with error metrics (mainly Mean Squared Error).
+6. Evaluates performance with error metrics (mainly Mean Squared Error).

 The focus is on building a complete workflow, rather than squeezing out maximum model accuracy.

 ## Files in this repo

-model.ipynb – the main notebook with all steps (data prep, visualisation, training, evaluation).
+model.ipynb – the main notebook with all steps (data preparation, visualisation, training, evaluation).

 X000.txt – sample raw data file (ECG and arterial signals).
 This isn’t included here due to size constraints but you’ll need a similar dataset to run the notebook.